TakumiOtagaki/PseudoknotVisualizer/README.md

 ```

 ## Installation of PseudoknotVisualizer
+### overview
-1. clone this repository
+1. clone this repository.
-2.
+2. Rewrite config.py

+# to do list
+- Now intermediate dir should end with "/", it could cause an error.
+- We are going to support "non-canonical bp" mode, extension for chimera.